 Have you completed Open Your Ears Part I?
-If you haven’t done so, I want you to go ahead and complete that lesson before continuing in this lesson.
+If you haven’t done so, I want you to go ahead and complete that lesson before continuing with this lesson.

 Now, many people with the gift of perfect pitch hear music in a manner akin to viewing visual colors with their eyes.
 They hear music notes in a “spectrum” where each different note represents a different color to them.